terminological/jetty-jersey-swagger/README.md

 # jetty-jersey-swagger

-A base line configuration for a jetty hosted website with a jax-rs api and swagger documentation coupled to a static file webserver
+A base line configuration for a jetty hosted website with a jax-rs api and swagger documentation coupled to a static file webserver.

-The baseline should also allow for bower to install dependencies and require.js to
+The baseline should also allow for bower to install dependencies and webpack

 https://danielflower.github.io/2016/04/01/Swagger-with-embedded-jetty-without-magic.html